 The development of the JTI is a direct response to the viral spread of disinformation in recent years.
 According to the Edelman Trust Barometer 2020, as many as 74% of internet users say they are concerned about disinformation on social media, while 64% turn to the news media for reliable information.
 As a result, demonstrating the trustworthiness of their work cannot only remedy users’ concerns but also drive reach and revenues of news media.

 WAN-IFRA CEO Vincent Peyrègne welcomed the launch of the online tool.
-“The trust problem facing journalism and media organisations is so big that any initiative that flags proper newsroom processes and helps to put a distance between professional newsrooms and purveyors of junk news is welcomed.
-Whether news organisations elect a light option of self-assessment of editorial processes, using the JTI web app, or opt for full audited certification, the move to explicit standards will help identify newsrooms with trustworthy processes.”
+“The trust problem facing journalism and media organisations is so big that any initiative that flags proper newsroom processes and helps to put a distance between professional newsrooms and purveyors of junk news is welcomed” adds Vincent Peyrègne, CEO of WAN-IFRA, the World Association of Newspapers and News Publishers.
+“The self-assessment of editorial processes, using the JTI web app, will help newsrooms respond to the growing and legitimate demand from users for trustworthy processes.”